 Regardless of the

-to show UI elements to control playback and the player behavior.
+be presented with UI controls to control the streamer behavior.
 Similar to

-what happens in the recorder module, we offer a default UI implementation
+what happens in all other modules, we offer a default UI implementation

 If you are using